 It is important to take 401(k) accounts, IRAs and other retirement accounts into consideration when evaluating assets in a divorce.
 There are cases where the tax penalties of liquidating or “cashing out” a retirement account make it impossible to split.
 In these cases, arrangements can be made to effectively split the account into two without incurring any tax liability or early withdrawal penalties.

 There are a variety of financial issues that need to be worked on through a divorce.
-At Capps & Associates in Dothan, Alabama, we can help you understand how Alabama family law applies to your situation and your options for moving forward.
+At Capps & Associates, we can help you understand how Alabama family law applies to your situation and your options for moving forward.
 To take the first step, contact our office today.